 In fact, I’m sure its low price and extremely simple preparation were some of the major reasons it gained so much popularity (the taste… not so much!).

 With a few simple and equally inexpensive real-food ingredients, you can replace the pre-packaged one-pan meals with more nutritious options.
-Certainly, you could use organic or gluten-free noodles in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.
+Certainly, you could use organic gluten-free noodles or shirataki noodles, in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.